cpgrajales/NYC-Real-Estate-Pricing/README.md

 # NYC-Real-Estate-Pricing
-FTW Day 5 - Regression Analysis with RMSE.
+FTW3 Day 5 - Regression Analysis with RMSE.
 I used Random Forest Regressor as model to predict real estate prices.